 And this is what they should look like, after the HSL/Color panel adjustments.

 Local adjustments.
 These are adjustments that you apply to part of the photo rather than all of it.
-Most photos can be improved using Lightroom Classic’s local adjustment tools: the Radial filter, Graduated filter and Adjustment Brush.
+Most photos can be improved using Lightroom Classic’s masking tools.
 As a result it’s essential to know how to use them properly if you want to get the best out of your photos.